Exclusive: Pentagon's chief weapons buyer builds Japan ties as it eyes arms exports

 Japan's defense spending has stayed at around 1 percent of gross domestic product for decades, but rising maintenance costs cut its procurement budget by a third over the past 20 years.

-Lockheed Martin Corp (LMT.N), which helped Japan build its F-2 fighter and will supply it with F-35s assembled locally by Mitsubishi Heavy, says it wants to include Japanese companies in its supply chain.
+Lockheed Martin Corp, which helped Japan build its F-2 fighter and will supply it with F-35s assembled locally by Mitsubishi Heavy, says it wants to include Japanese companies in its supply chain.

 The most immediate goal of arm exports guidelines, say industry sources, could be to allow an upgraded ship-based SM-3 missile to be sold to third countries beyond the United States and Japan.